-Rhinoplasty, also called nose job, is a cosmetic surgery procedure which is based on at reconstructing the nose for aesthetic and functional reasons.
+Rhinoplasty also called a nose job, is a cosmetic surgery procedure that is based on reconstructing the nose for aesthetic and functional reasons.

 The reasons for swelling or swelling after rhinoplasty

 Postoperative swelling after rhinoplasty can exceed one year.
 The nose (especially the tip) continues to contract several years after rhinoplasty.
 Patients with thick tip skin tend to have more swelling after rhinoplasty.

 The reason is that after all trauma (including surgery), our bodies must go through essential phases of healing and repair.